jesp209i/UmbracoLoginProvider/README.md

 # Umbraco External Login Provider
-This is just to play around with the Umbraco External Login Provider functionality
+This is just to play around with the Umbraco External Login Provider functionality.

+Currently only supports OpenID Connect.

 ## Microsoft Entra ID
 Create a new App registration in Microsoft Azure Entra ID.